 If you find yourself with leftovers, that’s awesome!
 I find that the flavor gets better after 1-2 days, just be sure to keep it stored in the refrigerator until ready to reheat and serve.

-To freeze Brunswick stew, allow it cool completely before transferring to a large ziplock bag.
+To freeze Brunswick stew, allow it to cool completely before transferring to a large ziplock bag.
 Remove as much air as possible then transfer to the freezer for up to 3-4 months.
 To reheat, allow it to thaw in the refrigerator overnight before reheating in a small saucepot or in the microwave.

 More Stew Recipes,